cea-hpc/modules/doc/source/module.rst

  .. mconfig:: siteconfig

   Primary site-specific configuration script location.
+See :ref:`Site-specific configuration` section for details.

   Default value is |file etcdir_siteconfig|.
 It can be changed at installation time with :instopt:`--prefix` or :instopt:`--etcdir` options.
 The value of